PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 }
 ```

-### Step 8: Full code
+Congrats!
+The agent is now complete and you can now build and test the agent to confirm it is

-To find the full working structure of the ollama agent, you can find it in the
+working.
+To find the fully completed code to check if you missed a step you can find it in the
 [`shell/ShellCopilot.Ollama.Agent`](../../shell/ShellCopilot.Ollama.Agent/) folder.

 ## Sharing your own agent